arungudelli/python.shiksha/content/tr/tips/add-new-key-to-python-dictionary.md

 ---

-Dictionaries have been a very important Data structure in python.
+Dictionaries have been a very important Data structure in Python.

-In this article we will discuss in detail about all the different methods that we can use in order to **add new keys onto our existing python dictionary**.
+In this article we will discuss in detail about all the different methods that we can use in order to **add new keys onto our existing Python dictionary**.

 Dictionary is a collection of *data values*, that can hold data of different data types like a **map**.